-A critical element of the Global Health Minor is an approved eight-week field experience in which students live and work abroad in a resource-poor setting.
-The purpose of the field experience requirements is to challenge students to apply their classroom learning to a field setting and to deepen their understanding of the health problems that disproportionately affect the resource-poor.
-The experience may be:
+A critical element of the Global Health Minor is an approved, eight-week field experience in which students live and work abroad in a resource-poor setting.
+The purpose of the field experience requirement is to challenge students to apply their classroom learning to a field setting and to deepen their understanding of the health problems that disproportionately affect the resource-poor.

 - A full-time academic study abroad program

 - A volunteer service project

 BEFORE embarking on the field experience, students must:

 - Apply to a Cornell GH Summer Program/Pre-approved Independent Field Experience OR submit an independent Field Experience petition form.